Student Responsibility Guide

 - Some courses may require additional software or hardware requirements and will be explained in the syllabi.

-- To find information on how to obtain this software or to view all of the software requirements, visit the Technology Requirements page.
+- To view all of the software requirements, visit the Technology Requirements page.

 I understand the Student Responsibilities for Southeast Tech’s Online Programs and verify with my signature below that I meet these requirements.
 (Typing your name is the same as signing your name.)